Table of Contents

 Contrary to what most people believed, it’s easier to handle and make an espresso with a professional espresso machine.

-What if we tell you that the time to grind the coffee and pull an espresso can be as fast as less than 2 minutes.
-For trained hands, it takes less than a minute.
+With a professional espresso machine, the time to grind the coffee and pull an espresso can be as fast as less than 1 minute.
 Daily cleaning also takes less than a minute and involves flushing the brewing chamber, known as the grouphead.
 If you need to make a latte, it will probably take another minute to froth the milk.

 Many users prefer to start with making filtered coffee.
 The start-up cost is little, and users usually assume that making coffee can’t be more difficult than pouring hot water over the coffee.
 It’s simply not so simple.
 The temperature of the water, how much and how fast to pour.
 Each of the variables can have a direct impact on the result.
 One wrong step and you will be pulling fewer flavours and more undesirable astringents.